mantidproject/mantid/dev-docs/source/VSCode.rst

 Auto Formatting
 ---------------
+It is required in the mantid project to format code using clang-format, this can be done in multiple ways but VSCode makes it easier.
 With a formatter installed as an extension it is possible to format any open file in VSCode.
-It is recommended to use `Clang-Format <https://marketplace.visualstudio.com/items?itemName=xaver.clang-format>`_.
+It is recommended to use this `Clang-Format <https://marketplace.visualstudio.com/items?itemName=xaver.clang-format>`_ extension.
 It is possible to format your code using on save, type, paste and save timeout.
 To set when you want to format:
 - Open the File->Preferences->Settings menu